Céleste Mogador: Dancer and courtesan

-She learnt to dance by practicing at the Mabille dance hall with a man named Brididi who gave her the title Mogadore, saying that it would be easier to defend Mogadore against rivals as compared to Celeste.
-At the age of sixteen, she began performing at the Cirque Olympique.
 She helped introduce dances such as the quadrille and the can-can at the Bal Mabille.
-She is credited with being the first to dance the schottische.
-She also sang in cabarets, performing songs by Sebastián Iradier.
-One source has suggested that the character Carmen in Bizet's opera of the same name may have been based on Mogador.
+Despite the rivalry between Pomare and Mogador, the two women ended up sharing the stage and a friendship, often dancing the quadrille together.
+Mogador also performed at the Théâtre Beaumarchais and as an equestrienne at the Cirque Olympique.
+She is credited with being the first to dance the schottische and she also sang in cabarets, performing songs by Sebastián Iradier.
+One source has suggested that the character Carmen in Georges Bizet's opera of the same name may have been based on Mogador.